-In the gaming capital of Macau, the game has a growing popularity, especially with players unlikely to play at the high limits many baccarat tables demand.
-Online casinos are now spreading 3 Card Baccarat too, and players have found the game to be quite appealing.
+In the gaming capital of Macau, the game is growing in popularity, especially with players unlikely to play at the high limits many baccarat tables demand.
+Online casinos are now spreading 3 Card Baccarat too, and players have found the game to be very appealing.

 The game of 3 Card Baccarat is fairly new, and still evolving, so different variations of the game are found.
-At each, the game is dealt from a standard 52-card deck.
+In each version, the game is dealt from a standard 52-card deck.
 The suits have no bearing on the outcome of any hand.
-Like regular baccarat, face cards and 10’s count as 0, Aces are 1, and all cards 2 through 9 are their pip value (a 7 equals 7 points, etc.).
+Like regular baccarat, face cards and 10s count as 0, Aces are 1, and all cards 2 through 9 are their pip value (a 7 equals 7 points, etc.).

-At the casinos of Macau, the dealer shuffles the deck, waits for players to make their bets, and deals three cards for the player hand, and three cards for the dealer hand.
+At a land-based casino, the dealer shuffles the deck, waits for players to make their bets, and deals three cards for the player hand, and three cards for the dealer hand.
 Bettors can wager on the dealer hand or the player hand winning.
 The highest hand is three face cards, and the high hand wins.
 A tie is a push and no chips are exchanged.
-Winning wagers pay a 5% commission.
+Winning wagers pay a commission.
 Pretty simple.
 However, bettors may also wager on individual dealer totals.

 To make the game of 3 Card Baccarat more exciting and more player-friendly, several websites offer the game in a slightly different manner.
 While the game is played the same, the payoffs are adjusted.
 When totaling a 2-digit hand value, the first digit is dropped, so a hand of 8-7-6 is not 21, as in blackjack.
 In 3 Card Baccarat this hand is 1.

-If the player hand is higher, they are paid even money minus a 3% commission.
+If the player hand is higher, they are paid even money minus a commission.
 For instance, a $5 bet wins $4.85 and any ties are a push with no money exchanged.
-A tie wager that pays only 16 to 1 in Macau, typically pays 25 to 1 online, a much friendlier wager.
+Tie wagers offered at online casinos tend to be more player-friendly than those offered at traditional land-based establishments.

 To further entice players, some online sites offer No House Edge 3 Card Baccarat.
-In this variation the website casino does not charge the 3% commission, but still has an edge on other wagers – and may demand that at least one other wager be made each betting round.
+In this variation, the online casino does not charge a commission, but still has an edge on other wagers – and may demand that at least one other wager be made each betting round.